 - Bankruptcy courts will be overly stressed and the justice system will go into treage mode, handling only the most important cases.

-- Real estate transactions will need to be suspended, as open houses won’t work and house shopping will be limited to virtual visits.
+- Real estate transactions will need to be suspended, as open houses won’t work and mortgage markets lose equilibrium.

 - Banks will have to close their brick and mortar stores — online banking only